codygreen/argo_cd_demo/README.md

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```
+You can now login to the Argo CD dashboard using the port forwarding information and the password.

 #### Configure the podinfo application
 ```bash
 kubectl apply -f setup/argo_cd_demo.yaml